-Living Quality in the World’s Cities: The Infrastructure AdvantageSenior Partner and President, Career Business for Mercer
+Living Quality in the World’s Cities: The Infrastructure AdvantagePresident of Mercer's Career Business

 What do organizations look at when analyzing the quality of living for their expatriate workforce in the world’s cities?
 Risk factors such as economic and political stability play a large role for obvious reasons, but in today’s era of urban concentration, another factor has emerged: city infrastructure.

 Infrastructure plays an important role when multinationals decide where to establish locations abroad and send expatriate workers.
 Easy access to transportation, reliable electricity, and drinkable water are all important considerations when determining, for example, hardship allowances based on differences between a given assignee’s home and host locations.
 Likewise, cities and urban planners are paying much closer attention to how their city stacks up against the competition.
 This year, Mercer’s 19th annual Quality of Living Survey ranked infrastructure as a separate factor in determining its rankings for the world’s cities.

 The infrastructure ranking assesses each city’s supply of electricity, drinking water, telephone and mail services, and public transportation, as well as traffic congestion and the range of international flights available from local airports.
 Singapore tops the city infrastructure ranking, followed by Frankfurt and Munich, both in 2nd place.
 Baghdad (230) and Port-au-Prince (231) rank last for city infrastructure.